 In June 1991, the eruption of Mount Pinatubo occurred.

-In 1991, a law was passed to devolve some powers to local governments in the Philippines, marking steps towards decentralization.
+In 1991, a law was enacted in the Philippines to devolve some powers to local governments, representing steps towards decentralization.

-In 1995, a military modernization program began in the Philippines to improve its defense system.
+In 1995, the Philippines began a military modernization program to improve its defense capabilities.

-In 1996, the Moro National Liberation Front, a major separatist organization in Bangsamoro, signed a final peace agreement with the Philippine government.
+In 1996, the Moro National Liberation Front, one of Bangsamoro's largest separatist organizations, signed a final peace agreement with the Philippine government.

-In 1996, the Philippines bought its first satellite.
+In 1996, the Philippines bought its first satellite as part of its space program.

-In 1997, the onset of the Asian financial crisis overshadowed economic gains.
+In 1997, the onset of the 1997 Asian financial crisis overshadowed Ramos's economic gains.

-In 1999, the Visiting Forces Agreement was signed supplementing the Mutual Defense Treaty with the US.
+In 1999, the Visiting Forces Agreement was signed between the Philippines and the United States, supplementing the 1951 Mutual Defense Treaty.

-In 2000 BC, Jade artifacts have been dated, with lingling-o jade items made in Luzon with raw materials from Taiwan.
+In 2000 BC, jade artifacts were dated, with lingling-o jade items made in Luzon with raw materials from Taiwan.

-In 2003, the Philippines was designated as a major non-NATO ally by the United States.
+In 2003, the Philippines was designated a major non-NATO ally by the United States.

 Since 2003, the country has sought to obtain observer status in the Organisation of Islamic Cooperation.

-In 2004, the Philippine government began offering alternative education to out-of-school children, youth, and adults to improve literacy; madaris were mainstreamed in 16 regions that year.
+In 2004, the government in the Philippines began offering alternative education to out-of-school children, youth, and adults to improve literacy; madaris were mainstreamed in 16 regions that year, primarily in Mindanao Muslim areas under the Department of Education.

-The 2004 presidential election was tainted by electoral fraud allegations.
+In 2004, the presidential election occurred, but was tainted by electoral fraud allegations.

-In 2007, The Philippines sent an average of one billion SMS messages per day, showing how popular text messaging is as a form of communication.
+In 2007, the Philippines sent an average of one billion SMS messages per day, highlighting the popularity of text messaging as a form of communication.

-Since 2009, the National Grid Corporation of the Philippines manages the country's power grid.
+Since 2009, the National Grid Corporation of the Philippines has managed the country's power grid, providing overhead transmission lines across the country's islands.

 Between 1948 and 2010, the population of the Philippines increased almost fivefold from 19 million to 92 million.